kyleboas/tacticsjournal.com/key.md

 description: "A reference to use when reading the blog which defines the symbols and football terms used in my writing."
 ---

 This a reference to use while reading, defining each footballing term I regularly use in my writing.
-I will update this page when I think of new terms.
+You can view the definitions of each term in several languages.

 <p class="language-selector" style="text-align: center; font-size: 13px; font-family: helvetica">
       <a href="#" data-lang="en">English</a> •